nubank/docopt.clj/README.md

-# docopt-clj

-A Clojure library designed to ... well, that part is up to you.
+# `docopt.clj` � command line option parser, that will make you smile

+Clojure implementation of the docopt language : `http://docopt.org/`.

 ## Usage

-FIXME
+See the `docopt.core` namespace.

+## Tests

+See the `docopt.core-test` namespace.

+## Further work

+- Reduce the number of LOCs further while improving clarity.
+- Build a jar and put it on `https://clojars.org/`.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Marius Posta <mariusposta@gmail.com>

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the MIT license.